ujohn33/SMAP/README.md

-# Smart Meter Analytics Python Library
+# Smart Meter Analytics Python

 SMAP (Smart Meter Analytics Python) is a Python library for smart meter analysis of consumption and temperature time-series data.
 It's designed as a Python implementation of the R package [SmartMeterAnalytics](https://cran.r-project.org/web/packages/SmartMeterAnalytics/index.html), providing similar functionality for Python users.
 SMAP is built using Polars, a dataframe library, optimized for high speed performance on scale.